 Upscale homes and thriving retirement communities are perfect for those who want comfort and luxury.
-The social calendar is always full in Queen Anne, with live theater shows, neighborhood farmer’s markets, and the always-entertaining Seattle Center just outside your front door.
+The social calendar is always full in Queen Anne.
+You have live theater shows, neighborhood farmers’ markets and the always-entertaining Seattle Center just outside your front door.

 The Cost of Living in Seattle

-Living in Seattle is almost twice as expensive as the United States’ average, making Seattle one of the more expensive cities in the country.
+Living in Seattle is almost twice as expensive as the United States’ average.
+In other words, Seattle one of the more expensive cities in the country.

 The largest expense is housing, whether you’re renting or purchasing a home.
 Transportation is also a significant cost for Seattleites, but the exorbitant costs end there.
 However, in many other categories, such as groceries and healthcare, Seattle residents pay a similar amount to many other Americans.